graphql/composite-schemas-wg/README.md

 All meetings occur via video conference, however participating company offices are welcome to host guests.

-Meetings are typically scheduled (DETAILS OF MEETING SCHEDULE).
+Meetings are typically scheduled at 1500 UTC on the 2nd Thursday of the month.
 Check the [agendas](./agendas) for the exact date and time of upcoming meetings.

 Keep track of future upcoming meetings by subscribing to the [Google Calendar](https://calendar.google.com/calendar?cid=bGludXhmb3VuZGF0aW9uLm9yZ19pazc5dDl1dWoycDMyaTNyMjAzZGd2NW1vOEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)